 FAQ

-• Vela medicine is a good fit for people who already have a PCP but desire additional insight or longer discussions about their health concerns.
+Vela medicine is a good fit for people who already have a PCP but desire additional insight or longer discussions about their health concerns.
+You might be curious about perimenopause/menopause symptoms or treatments, chronic disease prevention or just want to talk through something that has been bothering you.
 You might also want to have a trustworthy provider in your back pocket for more urgent health questions for your or your family members.
 We provide treatment to all ages.

 Providers at Vela work alongside your other providers to provide you additional layers of support and guidance.
 It is a good fit for people who desire building a trusted relationship with someone they feel comfortable being curious about their health.